dtcooper/crazyarms/README.md

     - [x] Deal with WinSCP's `.filepart` situation
     - [x] Add ability to use SSH authorized keys.
 - [x] Rename uploads with valid contents but wrong extension (ie file that's an mp3 but named wav)
+- [ ] User emails
     - [ ] Users can update their email address in their profile (`EMAIL_ENABLED` + verification only)
     - [ ] Do we really need a postfix container?
 Can't we just configure Django to send email directly?
+    - [ ] Create user flow that sends user an email (and possibly they fill out their details)
+- [x] rtmp streaming using nginx-rtmp

 ..._and more!_